 Bicep Clutch Curl

-In addition to your biceps, the TRX Bicep Clutch Curl also targets your forearms and postural muscles.Unlike most bicep moves, which require you to separate your hands, you'll need to keep your knuckles connected during the bicep clutch curl.
+Similar to a hammer curl, the TRX Bicep Clutch Curl also targets your forearms and postural muscles.Unlike most bicep moves, which require you to separate your hands, you'll need to keep your knuckles connected during the bicep clutch curl.
 (Think of it as a continuous fist-bump throughout your exercise.)

 Crossing Clutch Curl